 Each annual meeting is organized through extensive work by the Program Committee.
 The Program Committee consists of 12 members appointed by the president-elect with approval of the Executive Committee, who are divided into three subcommittees.
 Two subcommittees are responsible for evaluating session proposals.
 The third subcommittee is responsible for evaluating and constructing panels out of individual submissions.

-The Program Committee evaluates submissions remotely before convening in Washington, D.C., in March to determine the program.
+The Program Committee evaluates submissions remotely before convening in March to determine the program.
 At their March meeting, the Program Committee, the president-elect, the executive director, and three ASA staff members go through each submission, make final decisions on contested panels, and piece together constructed sessions from the individual submissions.